Sand Springs HMA

 Location: The herd area is located immediately north of Burns Junction, Oregon.
 It is bordered on the east by the Owyhee River and Crooked Creek, on the west and south by Oregon State Highway 78, and on the north by the Saddle Butte grazing allotment boundary fence.

 Size: 192,524 acres

 Topography/Vegetation: Elevation ranges from 3900 to 4500 feet.
 The topography ranges from gently sloping and rolling lava plateaus to river canyons.
 The lava flow is a broken surface composed of ridges, hillocks, depressions, and collapsed lava tubes, creating abrupt elevation changes of 15 feet or less.
-Native vegetation is comprised mostly of big sagebrush, low sagebrush, spiny hopsage, shadscale, bottlebrush squirrel tail, bluebunch wheatgrass, and Sandbergs bluegrass.
-Several wildfires over the past three decades have created areas where the native vegetation has been lost and replaced by large areas of weed species like cheatgrass and russian thistle.
+Native vegetation is comprised mostly of big sagebrush, low sagebrush, spiny hop-sage, shad-scale, bottlebrush squirrel tail, blue-bunch wheatgrass, and Sandbergs bluegrass.
+Several wildfires over the past three decades have created areas where the native vegetation has been lost and replaced by large areas of weed species like cheatgrass and Russian thistle.
 Precipitation averages 8-10 inches, coming mostly during the winter and spring months in the form of snow or localized summer thunderstorms.
-The main water sources within the HMA area couple of springs and a pipeline/ttrough system.
+The main water sources within the HMA area couple of springs and a pipeline/trough system.
 Although wild horses have access to the Owyhee River, horses have rarely used the river since the pipeline was constructed.